-FY2023: [First half results] 4,200 thousand people (Growth rate of +40.0% year-on-year)
+FY2023: 8,530 thousand people (Growth rate of + 25.9% year-on-year)

-■ Domestic tourists have recovered to almost pre-COVID levels partly thanks to nationwide travel support by the State and the number of accommodation rooms is also on the rise.
-The number of foreign tourists is also projected to increase due to the resumption of the operations of overseas flights and cruise ships, and a further recovery in travel demand is hoped for.
+■ Domestic tourists exceeded the recorded high of 2018, thanks to nationwide travel support by the State.
+The number of foreign tourists is also projected to increase due to the resumption of the operations of overseas flights and cruise ships, Increased Flights, number of port calls, and a further recovery in travel demand is hoped for.

-(FY2019 first half comparison:Domestic tourists 98.3%、Foreign tourists 32.8%)
+(FY2018 comparison:Domestic tourists 103.8%、Foreign tourists 42.1%)